Jobhdez/pine/README.md

 a compiler in development  ...

-So far this lowers:
-- if expressions
-- while loops
-- assignments
-- addition
-- tuples

 ## Example
 The following is the most complex expression that I have tested.
 Note the the dummy arguments.
 Will fix that later.